fikretsengul/wyoming-satellite/BLUETOOTH_FIXES.md

 - Added a listening timeout to prevent indefinite listening states
 - Added a small delay for Bluetooth devices to reset properly between conversations
 - Maintained continuous audio stream to wake service for reliable detection

+### 4. Satellite Hearing Its Own Awake Sound
+**Problem:** The satellite would hear its own awake.wav announcement ("I'm listening") and include it in the voice command sent to STT.

+**Cause:** Audio was being forwarded to the STT server immediately after wake word detection, before the awake.wav finished playing.

+**Solution:**
+- Calculate the duration of the awake.wav file when wake word is detected
+- Delay forwarding audio to the STT server until after the awake.wav has finished
+- Audio continues to be received from the microphone to keep the wake service active

 ## New Command-Line Options